RaineyAbe/glacier-snow-cover-mapping/README.md

     │   │   │   │   │   ├── masked      # Where masked PlanetScope images will be saved
     │   │   │   │   │   └── mosaics     # Where masked, mosaicked PlanetScope images will be saved
     │   │   │   │   ├── classified      # Where all classified images will be saved
-    │   │   │   │   └── snowlines       # Where all snowlines and ELAs will be saved
+    │   │   │   │   └── snowlines       # Where all snowline and ELA estimates will be saved
     │   │   │   ├── AOIs                # Folder containing outline of the Area of Interest (AOI), shapefile
     │   │   │   ├── DEMs                # Folder containing digital elevation model of the AOI (optional)
     │   │   │   └── figures             # Where figures/images will be saved